0xAX/linux-insides/Booting/linux-bootstrap-1.md

 state.cs = segment + 0x20;
 ```

-In my case, the kernel is loaded at `0x10000` address.
+In my case, the kernel is loaded at `0x10000` physical address.
 This means that segment registers will have the following values after kernel setup starts:

 ```
-gs = fs = es = ds = ss = 0x10000
+gs = fs = es = ds = ss = 0x1000
-cs = 0x10200
+cs = 0x1020
 ```

 After the jump to `start_of_setup`, the kernel needs to do the following: